 If you have violated probation or are concerned that something you are considering may result in your probation or parole being violated, let me help.
 After working for years as a prosecutor, I now dedicate my career to fighting for the rights of clients dealing with a wide range of criminal law issues, including violation of probation (VOP).

-Contact the Law Offices of Michael T. Nolan, Jr., today to speak with a Brick probation violations attorney now.
-You can call my office toll free at 888-415-7141 or send an email.
+Call the Law Offices of Michael T. Nolan, Jr., today to talk about probation violations and how an attorney can help: 888-415-7141.

 Experienced Probation Violations Defense Lawyer